 The most irritating use for Twitter is as a staging area for unfiltered crap that later gets reposted.
 People who use it this way take their Twitter comments each day, copy them all, and then post the copy on their web site.
 Ye gods, what are they thinking?
 If the comment is worth a web posting, post it there to start with.
 If it’s not, leave it in Twitter.

-Reposting Twitter feeds is effectively punishing anyone who is interested enough to follow what you’re writing.
-If they care what you’re thinking, they’ll be subscribed to the Twitter feed and will see your comments there–so why make them see them all again on your web site hours later?
+Also, reposting Twitter feeds on other social networks is effectively punishing anyone who is interested enough to follow what you’re writing.
+If they care what you’re thinking on the fly, they’ll be subscribed to the Twitter feed and will see your comments there–so why make them see them all again elsewhere hours later?
 It’s a bit like those people who send you e-mail, and then send voicemail to ask if you got the e-mail, and then leave a Post-It on your screen to make sure you get the voicemail.
 Sending multiple redundant copies of information to someone doesn’t make it more valuable, it just activates people’s mental noise filters.
 And sure enough, I find that I just stop following self-reposters entirely.

 What about the original supposed purpose of Twitter?
 Back in the mists of time–circa 2007–WIRED explained Twitter as a way to keep friends up-to-date with your day-to-day activities.
-That’s something it’s actually good for, and that’s what I use it for: Random thoughts, mini-anecdotes, how I’m actually spending waking hours.
+This is confirmed by people who were there at the time as Twitter’s raison d’etre.
+It’s something it’s actually good for, and that’s what I use it for: Random thoughts, mini-anecdotes, how I’m actually spending waking hours.
 Basically, the personal trivialities I always thought weren’t worth wasting an entire web site posting for.
 The only reason I use Twitter rather than Facebook for this task is that Twitter has a clean and open API, whereas Facebook’s API is horrible and doesn’t (as far as I could tell) let you extract status updates.

 So it’s another case of "the street finds its own use for things", as William Gibson put it.
 Twitter has become the golden hammer of short web postings, and apparently there are plenty of small screws that still need pounding in.